Fustra/vote4film/README.md

 ### Unpublished

+- Fix missing icons on upcoming and add film pages (use fontawesome)

+### v1.5.3 - 2020-05-02

 - Add "update film" link when editing a film
 - Add redirects after editing a film
 - Miscellaneous UI tweaks